google/tf-shell/README.md

 ## Design

-This library has two modules, `shell_tensor` which supports Tensorflow Tensors containing ciphertexts with homomorphic properties, and `shell_ml` some (very) simple machine learning tools supporting privacy preserving training.
+This library has two modules, `tf_shell` which supports Tensorflow Tensors containing ciphertexts with homomorphic properties, and `tf_shell_ml` some (very) simple machine learning tools supporting privacy preserving training.

-`tf-shell` was designed for Label-DP SGD where training data is vertically partitioned, e.g. one party holds features while another party holds labels.
+`tf-shell` is designed for Label-DP SGD where training data is vertically partitioned, e.g. one party holds features while another party holds labels.
 The party who holds the features would like to train a model without learning the labels.
 The resultant trained model is differentially private with respect to